oxylabs/how-to-scrape-google-jobs/README.md

 ## 6. Define functions

-There are several ways you can [integrate](https://developers.oxylabs.io/scraper-apis/getting-started/integration-methods?_gl=1*bftxvn*_gcl_au*MTcyMDU1MDYxNi4xNzA3MzkxNjU5) Oxylabs Scraper APIs, namely Realtime, [Push-Pull](https://developers.oxylabs.io/scraper-apis/getting-started/integration-methods/push-pull?_gl=1*1lxuuik*_gcl_au*MTcyMDU1MDYxNi4xNzA3MzkxNjU5), and Proxy endpoint.
-For this guide, let’s use [Push-Pull](https://developers.oxylabs.io/scraper-apis/getting-started/integration-methods/push-pull?_gl=1*1j36jm8*_gcl_au*MTcyMDU1MDYxNi4xNzA3MzkxNjU5#batch-query), as you won’t have to keep your connection open after submitting a scraping job to the API.
+There are several ways you can [integrate](https://developers.oxylabs.io/scraper-apis/web-scraper-api/integration-methods) Oxylabs API, namely Realtime, [Push-Pull](https://developers.oxylabs.io/scraper-apis/web-scraper-api/integration-methods/push-pull) (supports [batch requests](https://developers.oxylabs.io/scraper-apis/web-scraper-api/integration-methods/push-pull-batch)), and Proxy endpoint.
+For this guide, let’s use Push-Pull with batch requests, as you won’t have to keep your connection open after submitting a scraping job to the API.
 The API endpoint to use in this scenario is https://data.oxylabs.io/v1/queries.

-You could also use another endpoint to submit batches of up to 1000 URLs or queries.
+You could also use another endpoint to submit batches of up to 5000 URLs or queries.
 Keep in mind that making this choice will require you to modify the code shown in this tutorial.
 Read up about batch queries in our documentation.

 ### Submit job
 Define an ```async``` function called ```submit_job``` and pass the ```session: ClientSession``` together with the ```payload``` to submit a web scraping job to the Oxylabs API using the ```POST``` method.
 This will return the ID number of the submitted job: